 The Importance of Outsourcing for the Travel and Leisure Industry

 The fast way how technology is changing the customer service can be easily explained with the new emerging terms such as uberization.
 The latter means different things for different people.
-It helps people, not to get service on-demand through smartphones based on real-time data.
+It helps people, to get service on-demand through smartphones based on real-time data.
 The phenomenon has affected the travel and hospitality industry the same way it has affected taxi drivers.

 Currently, the biggest hospitality network in the world is Airbnb, and it doesn’t own a single facility.
 Some people, suggest an uber solution even for air travel.
-Notwithstanding, what will happen in the future, all these trends are not what the travel and hospitality industry wants to read on the news headlines.
+Notwithstanding, what will happen in the future, all these trends are not what the travel and hospitality industry wants to read in the news headlines.

 Yet the industry is still facing various challenges.
 Uber and Airbnb have changed the customers’ habits and behaviors, while the sector still depends on online booking.
 In order to overcome challenges and competition, travel companies apply new business models.
 Yet, the biggest challenge is the modern traveler.
 The typical travel visits 30 – 160 websites when planning a trip, guides, hotels, Airbnb, airlines, review websites.
 What really matters to the people that you’re trying to attract?
 Think about the type of experience that you want to give to people.